bw-empowered-conversations/Back-End/README.md

 :exclamation: *Requires authorization token.*

-To update user's details, send a json object key:value pair to be updated:
+To update user's details, send an object with the key:value pair to be updated:
 ```js
 .put( 'https://bw-empowered-conversations.herokuapp.com/api/user/details', { phone: "555-555-0011" } )
 ```